Nalipp/Stat-su/README.md

   drag and drop using React DnD

+  ui
-  fix formating on TimeDisplay so the time width is always the same (less jolty)
+  - fix formating on TimeDisplay so the time width is always the same (less jolty)
+  - reset to 00:00 more gradually

+  fix errors
+  - An unknown error occurred when fetching the script.
+  - Failed to load resource: net::ERR_CONNECTION_REFUSED